 I think you will absolutely love this dish.
 It may seem unconventional to cook it in a smoker, but you might be surprised at how many delicious meals you can make using a smoker!

-The primary reason for choosing to make smoked macaroni and cheese is because there are already recipes on this website for Jalapeño Mac and Cheese Bake, Bacon Mac and Cheese Casserole, and Buffalo Chicken Mac and Cheese.
+The primary reason for choosing to make smoked macaroni and cheese is because there are already several other baked mac and cheese recipes on Kevin is Cooking.

-If you have ever eaten smoked cheese before, you may already have a good idea of what makes this dish stand above the others.
+If you have ever eaten smoked cheese, you may already have a good idea of what makes this dish stand above the others.
 Smoked cheese is rich and hearty, with a depth of flavor that cannot be found in regular cheese.

 The key to creating an extra creamy, flavorful sauce is to use more than one type of cheese.
-In fact, there are three different types in this smoked mac and cheese!
+In fact, this is a 3 cheese mac and cheese!

 Here’s what you’ll need to make the cheese sauce: